 In deciding so, search engines are not paying attention only to the quality or the relativity of your content.
 They also pay attention to the number of pages that are linked to you.
 They look for the number of external websites referring to you, but importantly also the quality of those websites.
 Generally speaking, being linked by a high-authority website will ensure you rank higher in search engines.

 Of course, over years of experience,, technological advancements, and hard work Google became more sophisticated in finding low-quality links, which is why now it is extremely important to increase your focus on the quality of the links that are pointing to your content.
-This also directly relates to SEO experts, who should spend more time and effort on finding the right and high-quality links for link-building strategy.
+This also directly relates to SEO experts, who should spend more time and effort on finding the right and high-quality links for a link-building strategy.

 Measuring your website’s authority